Pedro-Dev-SI/Pedro-Dev-SI/README.md

 # Hi there 👋
-My name is Pedro Selvate, I live in Brazil, I'm currently taking a bachelor's degree in information systems, I work as a Fullstack Developer Jr
+My name is Pedro Selvate, I live in Brazil, I have bachelor's degree in information systems, I work as a Middle Fullstack Developer

 I'm always prepared to learn and to face new challanges on this big tech world.